In the Blake and Mouton Managerial Grid, which type of person moderates both people and results?

 Study for the Florida Fire Officer 2 Exam.
 Prepare with flashcards and multiple-choice questions, each question comes with hints and explanations.
 Get ready for your exam!

-The type of person who moderates both people and results in the Blake and Mouton Managerial Grid is known as the team manager.
-This style is characterized by a high concern for both people and production, meaning that the individual strives to ensure that team members are supported and engaged, while also maintaining a strong focus on achieving results.
+The ideal type of person that moderates both people and results in the Blake and Mouton Managerial Grid is the team manager.
+This style is characterized by high concern for both people and production, indicating that a leader in this role strives to achieve results while also fostering a collaborative and supportive team environment.

 Subscribe